The Ultimate Guide to SLI/SLO

 Therefore, it is recommended to set it to 1600ms or more.

-Since it is difficult to find the optimal value from the beginning, you can change it to 1800ms, and if the error budget is always at 100%, make it stricter by setting it to 1700ms.
+Since it is difficult to find the optimal value from the beginning, you can change it to 1800ms, and if the error budget is always at 100%, you can tighten it to 1700ms.

 Making change history clearer

-If your SLOs move significantly and you don't know why, it's possible that you adjusted your SLI/SLOs.
+If your SLOs move significantly and you don't know why, it's possible that you adjusted your SLIs/SLOs.

-The change history needs to be clear so that it is easy to follow.
+The change history needs to be easy to follow.

-You can use GitHub Actions to make it easier to track changes by automatically tagging commit messages when SLI/SLO changes are made.
+Using GitHub Actions makes it easier to track change history by automatically tagging commit messages when SLI/SLO changes are made.

-This is one of the reasons why we bring alerts and SLIs/SLOs into IaC.
+This is one of the reasons why alerts and SLIs/SLOs are incorporated into IaC.

 Actions yaml